NeurodataWithoutBorders/pynwb/docs/source/overview.rst

 NWBFile
 ---------------

-NWB files are represented in PyNWB with *NWBFile* objects. :py:class:`~pynwb.ui.file.NWBFile` objects provide functionality for creating :ref:`timeseries_overiew` datasets and :ref:`modules_overview`, as well as functionality for storing experimental metadata and other metadata related to data provenance.
+NWB files are represented in PyNWB with *NWBFile* objects. :py:class:`~pynwb.ui.file.NWBFile` objects provide functionality for creating :ref:`timeseries_overview` datasets and :ref:`modules_overview`, as well as functionality for storing experimental metadata and other metadata related to data provenance.

 .. _timeseries_overview: